MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/marketing-approvals-feature.md

   - D365Mktg
 ---

-# Build an approvals feature
+# Early access: Build an approvals feature

-Dynamics 365 for Marketing offers extensibility features that make it possible for developers to build on its functionality.

-Approvals feature enables organizations to implement an approval workflow in which most users cannot move their record to **Go live** state right away with some entities (such as emails, customer journeys, or segments).
- Instead, an approver user must inspect each record and decide whether to allow it to move to **Go live** state or whether more work is needed.
-The approver user is typically a system administrator or manager in Dynamics 365 for Marketing.

 > [!IMPORTANT]
+> This is an early access feature, which means that it's currently available only on opted-in instances.
+You can opt in for early access on any instance, but we recommend that you do so only on trial, test, or sandbox instances, which will give you a chance to learn the new functionality before it shows up on your production instances later this year.
+>
+> For instructions on how to opt in and enable early access, see [Enable the 2019 release wave 2 updates for Dynamics 365 for Marketing](https://docs.microsoft.com/en-us/power-platform/admin/preview-october-2019-updates#enable-the-2019-release-wave-2-updates-for-dynamics-365-for-marketing).
+For more information about the 2019 release wave 2 schedule, and answers to frequently asked questions about the early access program, see [2019 release wave 2 features available for early access](https://docs.microsoft.com/en-us/dynamics365-release-plan/2019wave2/features-ready-early-access).
+>
+> We encourage all customers to provide feedback related to early access features on the [Dynamics 365 for Marketing Forum](https://community.dynamics.com/365/marketing/f/dynamics-365-for-marketing-forum) and/or through [Microsoft Support](https://docs.microsoft.com/en-us/power-platform/admin/get-help-support).

+Dynamics 365 for Marketing now provides an infrastructure with expanded extendability features that offer new possibilities for developers to build on its functionality, and one way to take advantage of this new extendibility is to create an approvals feature, possibly with integration with Microsoft Flow.

+This topic outlines one way that you could develop an approvals feature for Marketing.
+The feature described here would enable organizations to implement an approval workflow in which most users can't **Go live** right away with some types of important entities (such as emails, customer journeys, or segments).
+Instead, an approver user must inspect each record and decide whether to allow it to **Go live**, or whether more work is needed first.
+The approver user is typically an administrator or manager who is specifically identified as an approver in the system.

+> [!IMPORTANT]
 > The approval feature described here is intended to support a collaborative workflow among colleagues and helps prevent accidentally going live with an entity that is not yet ready.
-To improve the security aspects, we recommend you to develop plugins that prevent users from going live from any state that isn't approved and also prevent users from editing any fields on the records that are in the approval required, approved, or live state.
+We recommend that you also develop plugins that prevent users from going live from any state that isn't approved and also prevent users from editing any fields on the records that are in the approval-required, approved, or live state.

 <!--## Prerequisites-->